Trusted WordPress tutorials, when you need them most.

 How to edit the 404 template using the full-site editor

-You’ll now see a list of all the templates that make up your block-based theme, such as the search results page and archive page.
+You’ll now see a list of all the templates that make up your block-based theme, such as your blog page and archives page.

 Simply go ahead and click on ‘404.’